Skip to content

 If everything looks green:

-• Read the First Run page for the verification checklist (it’s the same sanity-check the daily LaunchAgent runs, on demand)
+• First Run — the verification checklist (same sanity-check the daily LaunchAgent runs, on demand)

-• Read What Is Sanctum? if you want context on the why
+• What Is Sanctum? — context on the why

 Appendix — Operator-grade install (running from source)